Scale-free congestion clusters in large-scale traffic networks: a continuum modeling study: The continuum model

 The condition (C4) can provide a unique solution on incoming roads.
 On the other hand, we need additional rule to determine the unique solution at outgoing roads.
 One of the proposed choices in \cite{BuliXing2020} is: \begin{itemize} \item[(C5)] Maximize the velocity at each outgoing road. \end{itemize}

 The descriptions of (C4) and (C5) given above are somewhat abstract.
 In \ref{sec:coupling}, we explain their concrete meaning using explicit mathematical expressions.

 In \cite{BuliXing2020}, the authors proposed two numerical schemes: one based on the coupling conditions introduced above, and the other based on the conditions proposed in \cite{HautBastin2007}.
 They reported that the numerical results obtained with the two schemes are nearly identical, except in cases where a capacity drop occurs.

-In this paper, we obtain reasonable numerical results using the scheme proposed in \cite{BuliXing2020}, which applies the coupling conditions (C1)--(C5).
+In this paper, we adopt the scheme proposed in \cite{BuliXing2020}, which applies the coupling conditions (C1)--(C5).

+Since the choice of well-posed coupling conditions for the ARZ model on networks is not unique, the present results should be understood as those obtained under one representative and physically consistent junction formulation.
+At the same time, the comparison reported in \cite{BuliXing2020} suggests that, as mentioned above, the qualitative features of the numerical results are not strongly sensitive to the specific admissible coupling choice.
+Our purpose here is therefore not to perform a systematic comparison of alternative junction rules, but to examine whether scale-free congestion statistics can emerge in a continuum network model under such a formulation.